prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-basics.md

     }
 ```

 Internally it uses the `MessageDecoder` class that transparently decodes every message into its parameters.
 The `EventedWindowCore` handles most of the common window messages.
+That's actually all it does.
+The implementation can be thought of as nothing but one giant switch case that does simply decodes and propagates the parameters to your handler.

 For example,